cybertraining-dsc/fa20-523-326/project/project.md

 1. [DAHD Data](https://dahd.nic.in/about-us/divisions/statistics) [^6], [^14], [^15], [^16]
 2. [FAO Data](http://www.fao.org/faostat/en/#data) [^4], [^17]

-The Animal Husbandry Statistics Division of the Department of Animal Husbandry & Dairying division (DAHD) is responsible for generation of
-Animal Husbandry Statistics through the schemes of Livestock Census and Integrated Sample Surveys [^3].
+The Animal Husbandry Statistics Division of the Department of Animal Husbandry & Dairying division (DAHD) is responsible for the generation of Animal Husbandry Statistics through the schemes of Livestock Census and Integrated Sample Surveys [^3].
 Survey is defined by Indian Agriculture Statistics Research Institute (IASRI) [^18].
 This is the only scheme through which considerable data, particularly on the production estimate of major livestock products, is being generated for policy formulation in the livestock sector.
 It is mandate for this division to

--   Conduct quinquennial livestock census.
+-   Conduct quinquennial livestock census
--   Conduct annual sample survey through Integrated Sample Survey.
+-   Conduct annual sample survey through integrated sample survey
--   Publish of annual estimates of production of milk, eggs, meat, wool and other related Animal Husbandry Statistics based on Integrated 	Sample Survey conducted through State and Union Territories.
+-   Publish annual production estimates of milk, eggs, meat, wool and other related animal husbandry statistics based on survey

-Food and Agriculture Organization of United Nation (FAO) publishes world wide data on aspects of dairy farming which can also be visualized online with the options provided.
+Food and Agriculture Organization of United Nation (FAO) publishes world wide data on the aspects of dairy farming which can also be visualized online with the options provided.
 Some of the data from this source was used to extract useful summary needed in analysis.

 ## 4. Methodology